Ultimate Guide to Sales Emails: How to Write Sales Emails That Convert

 Zoom combines video conferencing, online meetings, and group messaging—all in one easy-to-use platform.
 Zoom's features include HD video and audio, built-in collaboration tools, end-to-end encryption, recording and transcripts, streamlined calendaring, chat, and more.

 Here at Close, our sales reps love using Zoom for virtual meetings.
 It makes connecting with clients simple and convenient.
+Plus, you can integrate Close with Zoom to make sure all your meeting data and recordings are stored in your CRM.

 Want our best advice on writing winning sales emails, plus ready-to-use templates?
 Download our book “Cold Email Hacks” for free today!